DevecorSoft/blog/cn/devecor/blog/notes-github-actions.md

 ## Chapter1 Motivation

-I'm really like following features of Github Actions:
+The following features are my favourites:

-* Pipeline that is close to github repository!
+* Unlike `jenkins`, It have Pipeline that is close to github repository.
+So you don't need any installation and configuration work.
-* Github hosted runners is provided!
+* Hundreds of 3rdparty actions in github marketplace that you may use to imporove your workflow.
-* Github Actions marketplace!
+* Github offers hosted runners (with cpu time limitation), which are virtual machine with the GitHub Actions runner application installed.

 Supported runners and hardware resources: